 Adam Whipple’s songs feel like dense works of fiction, making their own way between poetry and prose.
 You can sink your teeth into his words, savoring the many subtleties of flavor you’ll find on repeated listen.

-He’s currently finishing up a fourteen-song adventure called The Broken Seasons.
+He just released a fourteen-song adventure called The Broken Seasons.
 In it you will find songs for the road, for home, and for everywhere in between.
 Imaginative characters and introspective poetry abound, riding on the wind of flutes, vibraphones, lap steel guitars, organs, and a myriad of other well-chosen sounds.

 I recently had the pleasure of listening to this album and talking with Adam about its making.
 Below you will find a transcript of our conversation followed by his song (one of my personal favorites), “Above The Clouds.”